morgan-elder/EvolutionaryAlgorithm/README.md

 1. To add a new problem, define a new subclass under the Problem class
 2. Problem parameters can be predefined as class variables or defined at runtime as instance variables
   - Include variables that describe the optimization goal, input dimensions, and input domain (upper/lower boundaries)
-3. Each problem subclass must have a function called `Objective_Function` defines and returns how input data is evaluated.
+3. Each problem subclass must have a function called `objective_function` defines and returns how input data is evaluated.
   - The input should should match expected problem parameters such as input dimensions and boundaries.

 ```Python3